Close

 Every time you hit the road, you are bound to see a vehicle towing another vehicle.
 Tow trucks come in different shapes and sizes, ranging from a smaller “pickup” style truck to a car carrier designed to haul many cars at the same time.
 Their size and role often make them more of a danger than other vehicles on the road.

-Another problem is the casual towing vehicles.
-Every year thousands of RV drivers and vacationers take to the road with their family car, boat, or recreational vehicle in tow.
+Another problem is the casual towing of vehicles.
+Every year, thousands of RV drivers and vacationers take to the road with their family car, boat, or recreational vehicle in tow.
 These drivers are less experienced than commercial tow truck drivers, making sharing the road all the more perilous.

 Accidents involving specialized vehicles, such as tow trucks, can be significantly more catastrophic and complex in nature.
 Given their size and the unique risks they pose, tow truck accidents can lead to severe injuries and complicated legal battles.
 Because too many car accident lawyers think they are truck accident lawyers.
 The details in these cases are important, and you need an experienced truck accident lawyer to manage them.